-As you are preparing for you Level 1 certification, become more aware of your own learning style and the manner in which you process information.
+Become more aware of your own learning style and the manner in which you process information.
 Assessing your own profile will help fuel your understanding how to connect with and help others.

-While Level 1 certification does not require a doctorate degree, effective instructing will require some broad and pragmatic understanding and skills in how to communicate, motivate, manage, inspire, influence and teach others.
+While snow sports instruction does not require a doctorate degree, effective instructing will require some broad and pragmatic understanding and skills in how to communicate, motivate, manage, inspire, influence and teach others.
 PSIA's "Core Concepts" book contains valuable information about many of some of these subject areas:

 a.
-CAP Model (Cognitive/Affective/Physical) - Core Concepts, other research

-Discussion: In the "Core Concepts" and other manuals, you will find discussion about how, as human beings we operate in three main domains, cognitive, affective and physical.
-However, there are also two other domains that some believe we operate in - the spiritual domain as the domain of the will - hence CAPS and CAWPS.
+CAP Model (Cognitive/Affective/Physical) - Core Concepts, other research Discussion: In the "Core Concepts" and other manuals, you will find discussion about how, as human beings we operate in three main domains, cognitive, affective and physical.
+However, there are also two other domains that some believe we operate in the spiritual domain as the there are also two other domains that some believe we operate in - the spiritual domain as the domain of the will - hence CAPS and CAWPS.